Riduidel/neo4j-connector/README.markdown

 Deploy connector to your application server.
 For Glassfish 3, there is shell script that deploys resource adapter and configures connector.
 All what you need is having asadmin application in the path or GLASSFISH_HOME environment variable.
 The connector supports some configuration options :

 * `dir` for the Neo4j database location
 * boolean `xa` property that switches adapter from Local to XA transactions.
+Notice that, as Glassfish doesn't support boolean properties in connectors, it has to be replaced by the `string` `xaMode`.
+* All neo4j config properties can be given through a single `string`named `neo4jConfig` and for which values are given using this syntax `key1=value1;key2=vaue2`

-Add neo4j-connector-api library to compile your application.
+Add `neo4j-connector-api` library to compile your application.
 JCA classes loaded in the parent Classloader on the server, you don’t need neo4j classes at runtime.
 For maven, just add dependency to ejb or war project:

 	<dependency>
 		<groupId>com.netoprise</groupId>
 		<artifactId>neo4j-connector-api</artifactId>
-		<version>0.1-SNAPSHOT</version>
+		<version>${neo4j-connector.version}</version>
 		<scope>provided</scope>
 	</dependency>